edemaine/svgtiler/README.md

 2. An omitted `width` and/or `height` automatically get filled in according to the image size (scaled if exactly one of `width` and `height` is specified).

+3. The image file contents will get inlined into the SVG document (in base64), which makes the `.svg` file a stand-alone document.
+   If you specify the `--no-inline` command-line option, the `.svg` file will load externally linked images only if you have the auxiliary image files with the correct paths.

+4. Duplicate inlined images (with the same contents and `image-rendering`, but not necessarily the same `x`/`y`/`width`/`height`) will get shared via a common SVG `<symbol>`.
+This makes for efficient SVG files when multiple keys map to the same symbol, or when multiple symbols use the same component image.

 ## Converting SVG to PDF/PNG